abdallahdib/abdallahdib.github.io/README.md

 <p align="center">
   <strong>Camera Art effects</strong><br>
-  <small>It is  photography application for iOS ( iPhone, iPod and iPad) that lets you apply filter and effects to your camera and in real time.
+  <small>Developed in 2012.
+It is  photography application for iOS ( iPhone, iPod and iPad) that lets you apply filter and effects to your camera and in real time.
 It uses optimized GLSL shaders to run in realtime on an iPhone 3GS.
 Supported filters: Cartoon; Old Movie, Pencil, Colored Pencil, Bulge, Dent, Rain, ...
 Written in C++/OpenGL.</small>
 </p>

 <p align="center">